BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 For the annotation, the [`run_annotation`](../scripts/pipeline_shell.py#L350) function manages the entire process, ensuring that input files are valid and that a V(D)J library is either validated or generated.
 If no library is provided, the script generates it through the IMGT scraper.
 It runs a subprocess to download V(D)J sequences based on the specified species and receptor type.
 If a library is already present, it is validated and used in the subsequent analysis.

 The main annotation is handled by the [`annotation_main (main)`](../scripts/annotation.py#L293) function, which performs V(D)J segment analysis on the input data.
 This function annotates the sequences by aligning them with documented V(D)J segments.
 After the annotation process, the results are stored in the output directory specified by the user.
-Once annotation is complete, it will generate a detailed HTML report generated asl well.
+Once annotation is complete, it will generate a detailed HTML report generated as well.

 After both the pipeline and annotation processes are completed, the script cleans up any temporary files and directories created during the execution using the [`cleanup`](../scripts/pipeline_shell.py#L1030) function.
 This ensures that the working environment is returned to its original state, with all relevant outputs saved to user-defined directories.